8 Ways To Find Free Boondock Sites

 We always turn to Google satellite maps when we find boondock sites we want to check out but the website we find it on doesn’t provide enough information to make us feel confident.

-Sometimes if there’s an area we really want to go, we’ll use Google maps to look for potential sites.
+More and more we are turning to Google maps to look for potential boondock sites.

-But there are other bloggers out there who are “nicer” than me, and we’ve used some of their websites once or twice:
+But there are other bloggers out there who choose to continue to share, and whose websites we’ve used once or twice:

 8. ROAD FRIENDS